humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 <script src="https://cdn.jsdelivr.net/vue/latest/vue.js"></script>
 ```

-Then you'll create a container element for Vue to work inside.
+Then you'll create a container element for Vue to work inside of.
 You have to give it an `id`, but it doesn't matter what that `id` is.

 ``` html
 <div id="app">